jasonamyers/jasonamyers.github.com/_posts/2014-08-22-node-bluebird-testing.md

         });
     });

-However Mocha would report that as a pass but then I got a warning from Bluebird about a possibly unhandled AssertionError... like you see in the output below.
+However Mocha would report that as a pass but then I got an error from Bluebird about a possibly unhandled AssertionError... like you see in the output below.

     token_vending_machine